What We Do

-The Illinois Retail Merchants Association (IRMA) benefits Illinois retailing through effective engagement with retailers, the general public, policy makers, and the media regarding the impact legislative and regulatory proposals will have on the success of retail operations.
-As your voice in the Capitol, Chicago City Hall, Cook County Board Chambers, and regulatory agencies across the state, IRMA closely monitors legislative and regulatory activity, voicing opposition to anti-business proposals and supporting and passing business friendly initiatives.
+The Illinois Retail Merchants Association benefits Illinois retailing through effective management with retailers, the general public, policy makers, and the media regarding the impact legislative and regulatory proposals will have on the success of retail operations.
+As your voice in the Capitol, Chicago City Hall, Cook County Board Chambers, and regulatory agencies across the State, IRMA closely monitors legislative and regulatory activity, voicing opposition to anti-business proposals and supporting and passing business friendly initiatives.

-Prior to joining IRMA, Rob was Associate Director of Government Affairs for the Illinois Manufacturers Association for two years and a campaign aide in several statewide and congressional races.
-He is a is a graduate of Illinois State University, from which he received a bachelor’s degree in Political Science with a minor in history.
-Rob is a native of Chicago and long-time resident of Jacksonville where he and his wife, Lori, reside with their four children.
+Rob has been with IRMA since 1994, and was named Executive Vice President in 2012 and assumed the position of President and CEO in 2014.
+Rob has been appointed to numerous boards with entities such as the Illinois Department of Public Health and the Illinois Department of Commerce and Economic Opportunity.
+Prior to joining IRMA, Rob was Associate Director of Government Affairs for the Illinois Manufacturers Association and a campaign aide in several statewide and congressional races.
+He is a graduate of Illinois State University, from which he received a degree in Political Science with a minor in history.
+Rob is a native of Chicago and is a long-time resident of Jacksonville where he and his wife, Lori, reside with their four children.

 Tanya Triche Dawood